franciscofregona/dominoes-kicker/Questions.md

 Infrastructure as Code is, to me, expressing those principles in human-readable, machine procesable code, along with the use of specialized tools to create whole infrastructures out of it.

-This **set of practices** opens up the operations trade to a whole new set of tools used by the developers, such as automated testing, versioning and collaboration; along with new ways of automation and scaling of the labor, shortening of the developing cycles, shortening of the time to deploy, etc.
+This **set of practices** opens up the operations trade to a whole new set of tools used by the developers since long time ago, such as automated testing, versioning and collaboration; along with new ways of automation and scaling of the labor, shortening of the developing cycles, shortening of the time to deploy, etc.

-### Criteria for a best practices
+### Criteria for a best practices list

-There is a lot to read on the subject but this are the criteria that I gathered and stuck with me the most.
-Most of the best practices I've found (and remember right now) derive from this and thus it's the way I've summarized it:
+There is a lot to read on the subject but following is the set of criteria that I've gathered and stuck with me the most.
+Most of the best practices I've found (and remember right now) derive from this core principles and thus it's the way I've summarized it:

-* Everything must be automated.
+###### Everything must be automated.
 Cattle, not pets.

-Automation comes at the hidden ~cost~ benefit of forcing the convergence of the artifacts used to the bare minimum.
+Automation comes at the hidden ~~cost~~ benefit of forcing the convergence of the artifacts used to homogeinity.
 Less special cases allow to, as the saying goes, start treating servers as cattle, not as pets.
+(The other way around holds, also, true: the more heterogenous an environment, the more special cases must be kept in mind and working together, with the added cost on management.)

 Automation helps remove the fear of commiting changes to production, because it also helps by (automatically!) testing those changes in test environments.
 Automation removes sources of human error.

-Automation brings continuous integration to the table, along with continuous delivery.
-Nice to have things that are increasingly pushing companies out of business.
+Automation brings continuous integration and delivery to the table.
+Once, nice to have things, but today increasingly pushing companies that don't adopt them out of business.

-* Tools need to accept automated input, have a command line interface.
+###### Tools need to accept automated input, have a command line interface.
 And they need to provide exits that can be chewed by other tools.

 There are some ways to work around this limitation, but they are not pretty nor sustainable in time.
 Tools **must lend themselves to automation**, and this fact alone is enough to accept or reject a tool right from the start.

-* Code needs to be human-readable.
+###### Code needs to be human-readable.

 Human-readable code can be stored in code versioning.
 And tends to be self documenting.

-In that regard, YAML is better than JSON, but too much YAML is almost useless too.
+(In that regard, YAML is better than JSON, but too much YAML is almost useless too.)

-* Visibility.
+###### Visibility.

-Artifacts need to fail fast and loudly (to the engineer developing them and monitoring team).
+Artifacts need to fail fast and loudly (to the engineer developing them and monitoring team, not to the consumer!).
 Monitoring should help pinpoint the issue and a clear log of commits to the code versioning system will help find and revert the conflicting code or making a new fix.
 Clear versions for the configuration are nice too.

-* Test infrastructures.
+###### Test infrastructures.

 Having an automated infrastructure means it is easier than ever to spin up a new complete infrastructure (or a reduced version of it, to cut down on costs and time) to test the actual code to be deployed on a mock up, that can easily be destroyed upon completion.

-* Configuration drift vs Inmutable servers.
+###### Configuration drift vs Inmutable servers.

 One of the worst scenarios in the operations world is dealing with a legacy server no-one knows how to configure, let alone fix if broken.
 And to make matters worse, documentation tends to be missing too.
 It should be a practice to forbid the direct configuration of a server and, instead, make the appropiate changes in the code that creates it.
 Once this practice is embraced, we can even talk about *inmutable servers*, where configuration changes are simply not made to it, since it is quite easy to simply test the changes in a test environment, destroy the actual production server and replace it with a new one with the configuration change already set in place.

+###### Antifragility

+This focus on automation proposes a shift in the classic perception of what the infrastructure should look like.
+We used to build for infrastructures that would not fail, ever.
+Yet, they do.

+This new way of thinking is more in the way of fixing them quicker, learning lessons from it, applying those lessons to all the other components, and building those commponents again, but this time, stronger.

-* Technical debt and the cost of automation.
+###### Technical debt and the cost of automation.

-Borrowing from the developers world: Rewrite often.
+Borrowing from the developers world: *Rewrite often.
 Commit often.
-Integrate all the time.
+Integrate all the time.*

 Rewrite often, because it allows us to keep technical debt on check.
-Also: set time to rewriting (improving!) tasks, Commit often, because commiting leads to testing, which leads to production.
+Also: set time aside to rewriting (improving!) tasks, Commit often, because commiting leads to testing, which leads to production.
 Features reach sooner to the customer, bringing in more customers and money.
 Integrate all the time: avoid the high integration costs (and fear) that come from integrating too far apart in time.
+Always.be.shipping.

 The cost of automation: While it's nice to solve problems with the tools we can craft, like with any other piece of code, maintenance becomes an issue sooner or later.
 Every project must be evaluated with this in mind.
+And simple beats complex every time, so avoid the urge to reinvent the wheel.

 ### Advantages of IaC

+* Faster delivery, with less errors.
-speed of delivery.
-Lessens costs. opens up to the posibility of offloading the infrastructure costs to providers.
+* Opens up to the posibility of offloading the infrastructure costs of building and managing hardware to 3rd party providers.
+And moving away from one provider to another in days, not months.
-Dynamic response to load.
+* Dynamic response to changes in load.
+* New environments for new ideas are spin up quicker.
+Shorter exploration cycles lead to better ideas are found and shipped faster.
-Free (human) resources now can work on better tools, which in term are applied to the infrastructure, further improving the infrastructure.
+* Free (human) resources now can work on better tools, which in term are applied to the infrastructure, further improving the infrastructure.

 ### Tools